silentgameplays/Simple-Arch-Linux-Setup/README.md

 * localectl set-locale LANG=en_US.UTF-8
 * locale-gen
-# or a proper way to do it is to find this line en_US.UTF-8 in locale.gen file and uncomment it:
+# A proper way to do it is to find this lines en_US.UTF-8 in locale.gen file and uncomment them:

 * nano /etc/locale.gen
 * locale-gen